Gallium: Isotopes

-Gallium has 31 known isotopes, ranging in mass number from 56 to 86.
+Gallium has 30 known isotopes, ranging in mass number from 60 to 89.
 Only two isotopes are stable and occur naturally, gallium-69 and gallium-71.
 Gallium-69 is more abundant: it makes up about 60.1% of natural gallium, while gallium-71 makes up the remaining 39.9%.
-All the other isotopes are radioactive, with gallium-67 being the longest-lived (half-life 3.261 days).
-Isotopes lighter than gallium-69 usually decay through beta plus decay (positron emission) or electron capture to isotopes of zinc, although the lightest few (mass numbers 56–59) decay through prompt proton emission.
-Isotopes heavier than gallium-71 decay through beta minus decay (electron emission), possibly with delayed neutron emission, to isotopes of germanium, while gallium-70 can decay through both beta minus decay and electron capture.
-Gallium-67 is unique among the light isotopes in having only electron capture as a decay mode, as its decay energy is not sufficient to allow positron emission.
-Gallium-67 and gallium-68 (half-life 67.7 min) are both used in nuclear medicine.
+All the other isotopes are radioactive, with gallium-67 being the longest-lived (half-life 3.2617 days).
+Isotopes lighter than gallium-69 usually decay through beta plus decay (positron emission) or electron capture to isotopes of zinc, while isotopes heavier than gallium-71 decay through beta minus decay (electron emission), possibly with delayed neutron emission, to isotopes of germanium.
+Gallium-70 can decay both ways, to zinc-70 or to germanium-70.

+Gallium-67 and gallium-68 (half-life 67.84 min) are both used for imaging in nuclear medicine (see gallium scan).

 Chemical properties

 Gallium is found primarily in the +3 oxidation state.
 The +1 oxidation state is also found in some compounds, although it is less common than it is for gallium's heavier congeners indium and thallium.
 For example, the very stable GaCl2 contains both gallium(I) and gallium(III) and can be formulated as GaIGaIIICl4; in contrast, the monochloride is unstable above 0 °C, disproportionating into elemental gallium and gallium(III) chloride.
-Compounds containing Ga–Ga bonds are true gallium(II) compounds, such as GaS (which can be formulated as Ga24+(S2−)2) and the dioxan complex Ga2Cl4(C4H8O2)2.
+Compounds containing Ga–Ga bonds are true gallium(II) compounds, such as GaS (which can be formulated as Ga24+(S2−)2) and the dioxane complex Ga2Cl4(C4H8O2)2.